beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 For example this function name *boolean existFile(nameField)* is better than *boolean exist(nameField)* because the name gives us information about the internal funcionality.

-Remember: Don’t be afraid to make of long names, as it is better to have a long and descriptive name that a short and ambiguos one.
+Remember: Don’t be afraid of using long names, as it is better to have a long and descriptive name than a short and ambiguos one.
 The most important thing is making the function's intention clear.

 Functions should **do one thing**.
 They should do it well.
 They should do only it.
 This is an important concept that helps you achieve the other recomendations.
 In this line a function should not have side effects.
 We assume that we have followed the rule that a function only do one thing, but it also does other hidden things.
 Sometimes we have to add functionality in a function and we do not update the name.
 If it is not reflected in the name of the function, it can cause unexpected behaviors and consequently errors in the program.
 Furthermore, it also creates a temporal coupling and incomplete test.
 ``` java